 Hemp seed oil can be added to a variety of raw recipes such as dressings, dips, hummus, sauces, pesto and raw soups.
 It is a particularly good addition to nut milk recipes, adding a thick rich quality and a greater balance of omega fatty acids.

-One tablespoon of high quality hemp oil provides approximately 2g of omega-3 ALA.
+One tablespoon of high quality oil provides approximately 2g of omega-3 ALA.